-Our Free Medical Clinic serves area residents who are uninsured.
+Our Sinclair Health Clinic serves area residents who are uninsured.
 Over the last five years, we have seen an increase in the number of patients served.
 As people lose their jobs and/or their health insurance, and the cost of health care continues to rise, access to care is increasingly a priority.

 The reality of being uninsured is more common than you think; One out of seven Americans is uninsured.
 This isn’t just a statistic.
 It’s a tragedy.